wdporter/i-am-that-vuepress/90-surrender-to-your-own-self/readme.md

 **M:**&ensp;Human beings die every second; the fear and the agony of dying hangs over the world like a cloud.
 No wonder you too are afraid.
-But once you know that the body alone dies and not the continuity of memory and the sense of ‘I am’ reflected in it, you are afraid no longer.
+But once you know that the body alone dies and not the continuity of memory and the sense of “I Am” reflected in it, you are afraid no longer.

 **Q:**&ensp;Well, let us die and see.